MINDFUL ARTS SAN FRANCISCO Frequently Asked Questions:

 I am nervous to teach on my own, can I shadow or partner?

 Yes.
-You are welcome to shadow, or partner up with another mindfulness volunteer or to partner up with another Mindfulness volunteer.
+You are welcome to shadow, and you can also be a teaching assistant with a more seasoned mindfulness volunteer or to partner up with another Mindfulness volunteer (including a friend/partner!).
 Partnering up can be especially helpful if you know you will have to miss a few sessions.
 Note: if you know in advance that you will have extended time away or out of the classroom, we recommend that you wait to apply until your schedule permits you to be around consistently.

 How did MindfulArts SF get started?